MrJacobSullivan/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

+A callback is the function that we pass to another function.
+A higher order function is the function to which we pass a callback.

 3. Explain what a closure is.

 4. Describe the four principles of the 'this' keyword.